JSSaini/Pipeline_For_Lake_Cadagno_Eukaryotic_Metagenomics/README.md

 # *Near-complete genome of Chlorella-like microbial eukaryote reveals its potential for carbon, sulphur and nitrogen metabolism in high alpine Meromictic Lake Cadagno*
 Publication under review (Saini et al. ISMEJ 2022)
 ## Introduction
 Meromictic Lake Cadagno is situated at 1921 m within Swiss Alps.
 Lake Cadagno is permanently stratisfied into three zones called 1) mixolimnion (upper oxic), 2) monimolimnion (lower anoxic), and 3) in between oxic-anoxic interface called chemocline which harbours a persistent microbial bloom.
-This study focussed on eukaryotic microbes, and investigated the microbial bloom using Shotgun DNA metagenomics (Illumina HighSeq 4000).
-Following pipeline was used to obtain near complete genome of Chlorella-like microbial eukaryote from metagenommics dataset.
+This study focussed on eukaryotic microbes, and investigated the microbial bloom using Shotgun DNA sequencing (Illumina HighSeq 4000).
+Following pipeline was used to obtain near complete genome of Chlorella-like microbial eukaryote from metagenomics dataset.

 ###  Microbial Eukaryotes Metagenomics Pipeline
 ![Screenshot](Microbial_Eukaryote_M_Github.png)